cssobral2013/Cambridge-Font/README.md

 Is custom-compiled from Iosevka.
 The compiled TTF's are on /dist folder.
-Main changes include: alternates based off of Aperçu Mono, tightened spacing (especially in Sans, where alternates were criteriously selected to use the spacing as maximum as possible), and changed italic angle to 15-degree.
+Main changes include: alternates based off of Aperçu Mono, tightened spacing (especially in Sans, where alternates were criteriously selected to reduce spacing waste to minimum), and changed italic angle to 15-degree.